- What Is an Income Verification Letter?

 If you need an income verification letter, you’ll need to contact your boss or HR department so that they can provide it.
 Often, your employer will send the income verification letter directly to your potential landlord, as requested on your apartment application.

+You need a letter of employment to get an apartment so that you can prove to the landlord that you are employed.
 The landlord isn’t just trying to be nosy when they ask for an employment letter and proof of income.
 Letters of employment are used as a safeguard.
 You can put anything you want to on an application for a lease, but a potential landlord needs to know that you truly have a job and make enough to afford your rent.
 Requesting a letter of employment or income verification helps them confirm everything on your application.

 Providing a landlord a letter of employment is also beneficial to you, as you’re less likely to get in over your head and commit to renting an apartment you might not be able to afford.